eor/STARDUST/README.md

 the respective directories and start the runs.

 ### Test 1: A power-law-like SED
-Here, the SED was generated using the following code
+Here, the SED was generated using the following code.

 ```python
 import sed